ysufender/JASL/docs/LANGUAGE_REFERENCE.md

 I have short answers to all of them.

 1- VM RAM is unaligned, everything is packed tightly.
+So the user-space code executing on the VM doesn't have to worry about alignment.
+That said, the VM may or may not allocate the RAM at startup with an alignment.
+Refer to the [VM page](https://github.com/ysufender/CSR) about the details.

 2- Strictly Left-to-Right, as JASL is read.
 For example: